 She was four when he died of cancer and he was only 38 years old.
 What a terrible, shocking waste of a wonderful life and all that talent.
 His little girl got very sick and nearly died too.
 Her Mummy went a bit loopy and life wasn’t very much fun for either of them for most of the time.

-Button is now 56 and there is still a Daddy-sized hole in her life which nobody will ever fill.
+Button is now over 60 and there is still a Daddy-sized hole in her life which nobody will ever fill.
 She can’t watch the film of the Railway Children because at the end when Bobbi runs down the platform saying “My daddy, it’s my daddy!”
 She gets up and leaves the room so that nobody sees her crying.